Skip to main content

 note

 The function given by Exercise 18.12 is a classic example in the study of multivariable calculus to demonstrate a multivariate function that is not differentiable at the origin.
+In fact, this exercise shows that it is not even continuous at the origin to begin with, so it is certainly not differentiable at the origin.

 1. Let AXA \subseteq X; let f:AYf : A \to Y be continuous; let YY be Hausdorff.
 Show that if ff may be extended to a continuous function g:AYg : \overline{A} \to Y, then gg is uniquely determined by ff.